How to Become a Telemetry Nurse (Steps, Duties & Salary)

 In addition to specialty and education, salaries can also vary based on:

-Jobs for RNs will grow by 9% from 2020 to 2030, according to the BLS.
-This translates into an average of about 194,500 jobs each year.
+Jobs for RNs will grow by 5.6% through 2032, according to the BLS.
+This translates into an average of about 195,400 jobs.

 Part of the reason for this increase is the nation’s large and growing number of baby boomers, who typically need more care for health problems such as diabetes and heart disease.